mockery/mockery/README.markdown

 terms, e.g. Mockery::any() passed to with() will match ANY argument in that position.

+Mockery's generic matchers do not cover all possibilities but offers optional support for the Hamcrest library of matchers.
+Hamcrest is a PHP port of the similarly named Java library (which has been ported also to Python, Erlang, etc).
+I strongly recommend using Hamcrest since Mockery simply does not need to duplicate Hamcrest's already impressive utility which itself promotes a natural English DSL.

+The example below show Mockery matchers and their Hamcrest equivalent.
+Hamcrest uses functions (no namespacing).

 Here's a sample of the possibilities.

     with(1)